Taquo

 “What’s his SEM?”

-“One five zero.
+“One five three.
 He’s got ability, if given the environment to develop.”

 “Is he aware of his potential?”

 “I don’t think so.
-Also, he has no marked personality or psych concerns, other than he’s an ‘outie’.
+He has no marked personality or psych concerns, other than he’s an ‘outie’.
 He’s a little conflicted over the implant, but Barney says he wants the placement.
 I believe he’ll make the leap.”

 “What’s his first name?”